 Students with a documented disability are eligible for support services to assist them in their educational progress.
-The CDR Center support team includes:
+The CDR support team includes:

-- The Director, who reviews documentation and sets up services and accommodations for students with permanent and temporary disabilities. - A Coordinator who manages Note-takers and facilitates a positive working relationship among student, Note-taker, and instructor; - The Coordinator, manages and schedules interpreting services and supervises interpreters.
+- The Director, who reviews documentation and sets up services and accommodations for students with permanent and temporary disabilities. - The Coordinator, who manages note-takers and facilitates a positive working relationship among student, note-taker, and instructor.
+The Coordinator also manages and schedules interpreting services and supervises interpreters. - The Staff Interpreter who provides interpreting for Deaf faculty, staff, and students.

-The CDR team works closely together to continually provide an accessible learning environment through services such as:
+The CDR team works closely to provide an accessible learning environment through services such as:

-- In-class Note-taking
+- In-class note-taking

-- · Sign language interpreting
+- Sign language interpreting

 - Student-instructor liaison

-- · Counseling and advising
+- Counseling and advising

 - Alternative testing accommodations

-- Assistive learning devices
+- Assistive listening devices

-- · Adaptive tables and chairs
+- Adaptive tables and chairs

 - E-text books and Braille printer

-- Information on the Student Assistance Program Services (SAP)
+- Information on the Student Assistance Program Services (SAP).